rdaems/rdaems.github.io/_posts/2021-07-22-diff-raytracing.md

     - research
 ---

+# todo
+ explain raytracing next to simple example progress with this example to explain everything

 [JAX](https://github.com/google/jax) is the new kid on the blok in the machine learning community.
 It's fairly young but has quickly grown in popularity.
 JAX is the love child of [Autograd](https://github.com/HIPS/autograd) and TensorFlow's [XLA](https://www.tensorflow.org/xla), meaning it combines elegant autograd (`grad`), with fast just-in-time compiled code (`jit`) on CPU or GPU (or TPU).
 And all that in native python as a `numpy` drop-in replacement, making it very easy to get started.